Tuesday, 29 July 2025

-Uke-Song: "NO ELEMENTS", a Latin listing, imaginatively attributed to Tom Lehrer
+* Uke-Song: "NO ELEMENTS", an elegy to incomparable satirist Tom Lehrer

 PARODY-LYRICS